Chemin Vert station

-Chemin Vert (/fr/) is a station of the Paris Métro on Line 8, named after the Rue de Chemin Vert.
+Chemin Vert (/fr/) is a station on Line 8 of the Paris Métro.
+Located in the 3rd arrondissement, it named after the Rue du Chemin-Vert just to the east.

 Location

-The station is located under Boulevard Beaumarchais, between Rue Saint-Gilles and Rue du Chemin-Vert.
-Oriented along a north-south axis, it is sandwiched between the Saint-Sébastien-Froissart and Bastille stations.
+The station is situated under Boulevard Beaumarchais in the 3rd arrondissement of Paris, between Rue Saint-Gilles and the Rue du Chemin-Vert.
+Oriented along a northsouth axis, it is sandwiched between Saint-Sébastien-Froissart and Bastille stations.

 History

-The station opened on 5 May 1931 with the extension of the line from Richelieu - Drouot to Porte de Charenton.
-The Rue de Chemin Vert (green path) follows the route of an old footpath through the middle of market gardens.
-In 1868 the Rue de Chemin Vert was extended from the Rue des Amandiers-Popincourt to the Barrier des Amandiers, a gate on the former Wall of the Farmers-General.
+The station opened on 5 May 1931 with the extension of the line from Richelieu–Drouot to Porte de Charenton.
+The Rue du Chemin-Vert (green path) follows the route of an old footpath through the middle of market gardens.
+In 1868 the street was extended from the Rue des Amandiers-Popincourt to the Barrière des Amandiers, a gate on the former Wall of the Farmers-General.

-As part of the RATP's Renouveau du Metro program, the station was completely renovated, starting with the platforms in 2001, then it was the turn of the corridors opening on 18 December 2006.
+As part of the RATP's Renouveau du Métro programme, the station was completely renovated, starting with the platforms in 2001, then it was the turn of the corridors opening on 18 December 2006.
 The decoration of the quays in the interwar style of the former CMP was thus renewed and completed with new lighting, but the advertising frames with plant motifs were recreated in brown earthenware and no longer in honey colour as in the original.

 On 20 March 2018, half of the nameplates on the station's platforms were temporarily replaced by the RATP to celebrate the arrival of spring, in parallel with the distribution of flowers to passengers, as in five other stations.
 The new plaques depict a green landscape crossed by a path, where a wooden sign bearing the name "Chemin Vert" was depicted, referring to the origin of the name of the Rue du Chemin-Vert.

 In 2020, passengers entered this station.